Babies & Social Media: A New Parent’s Guide to Posting

 Here are a few things you should ask yourself before pressing the share button:

 Will your child be upset or embarrassed by this photo a few years down the road?

 Just imagine if our parents could have posted that awful middle school yearbook photo online – you know, the one they sent to all your family members via snail mail.
 I mean what were they thinking?
 You don’t want your child to be embarrassed when the photo resurfaces in a few years when they have a social media account of their own.

-Would I want a stranger to see these photos?
+Would I want a stranger to see these photos on social media?